JanOppolzer/howto/saml-shibboleth-aa-certificate-rollover.md

 3. Update federation metadata and wait for distribution to all Service Providers.
 4. Change certificate within Apache HTTPD and Shibboleth IdP.
-5. Restart Apache and Shibboleth IdP.
+5. Restart Apache HTTPD and Tomcat services.
 6. Drop the old certificate from metadata.
 7. Update federation metadata.